-Exercise 2.
+Exercise 2 (sample solution on page 16).
 Write a function copy_into that copies a part of a given array source, namely n elements starting at position i, into another given array target, starting at position j.
+Your function should have prototype

+'''

-Your function should have prototype int copy_into(int[] source, int i, int n, int[] target, int j);
+int copy_into(int[] source, int i, int n, int[] target, int j);

+'''

-As an extra service, make your function return the last position in the target array that it entered data into.
+As an extra service, make your function return the last position in the target array that it entered data into, or -1 if no such position exists.
 Develop a specification and loop invariants for this function.
 Prove that it works correctly by checking the loop invariant and proving array bounds.
-What is difficult about this case?

-Exercise 3.
+Exercise 3 (sample solution on page 18).
 Can you develop a reasonable (non-degenerate) and useful function with the following prototype?
 Discuss.

+'''

 int f(int[] A);

+'''